 Formed in 2018, the band's three members – longtime friends Christopher Bachmann (guitar), Tom Blood (drums), Collin McCabe (bass) – and their league of trusty amplifiers banded together to blast and bop their way through fuzz-filtered disco drumbeats, with occasional existential musings.
 Taking a page from Death From Above 1979, Queens of the Stone Age, Mini Mansions, and many others, Jesus Christ Supercar combines their attention to crunchy, punchy tone with a groove-on-the-move attitude, resulting in up-tempo toe-tappers that aren't afraid to rip a guitar solo or two (or three).

-Though still a fledgling band, in just a short time Jesus Christ Supercar has made a name for themselves in St. Louis with their raucous but danceable live shows, sharing stages with numerous national acts including BRONCHO, the Blue Stones, and the Dirty Nil.
+In their relatively brief existence, Jesus Christ Supercar has made a name for themselves with engaging live shows, sharing stages with numerous national acts including BRONCHO, the Blue Stones, Dinosaur Pile-Up, *repeat repeat, and the Dirty Nil.

-Live photos: Cory Weaver / Bands Through Town
+Live photos by Cory Weaver / Bands Through Town

 "...perfect for blasting on your car stereo with the windows down when you’re out for a little joy ride this summer — or at minimum, dancing around the house a la “Risky Business” style." – Arch City Media

 "What Would Jesus Christ Supercar Drink?" - RFT writeup on Divine Intervention, a beer collab with Alpha Brewing Co.